GrantCloyd/code_challenge_sl/README.md

 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```

 If not, make sure your bundler is up to date.
 See this [site](https://bundler.io/) for more information

+## Running the program

+To run the program type `rspec` while in the code_challenge_sl root directory.
+This will print the sorted order of the input-files, run 7 rspec tests, and generate a file in the root directory called `output.txt`.

+You can open the newly created file from the command line on mac using `open output.txt` or print it directly to the console using `cat output.txt`.